top of page

 Mapping the Languages of India

-As per a recent (2018) analysis of the 2011 Census of India, while there are 19,569 languages or dialects that are spoken as Mother Tongue in India, only 121 of these are spoken by 10,000 or more people.
-Of these, the Indian constitution gives special recognition to 22 languages which is the mother tongue of 96.71% of the population of the country.
+As per a 2018 analysis of the 2011 Census of India, while there are 19,569 languages or dialects spoken as mother tongues in the country, only 121 are spoken by 10,000 or more people.
+Of these, the Indian Constitution accords special recognition to 22 languages, which together account for the mother tongue of 96.71% of India’s population.

-(May 2023 update - my link has expired and the project has become inaccessible.
-However, the same application has been recreated by another user and you may access it here).
+(May 2023 update: my original link has since expired and the project is no longer accessible.
+However, the same application has been recreated by another user and can be accessed here)

 Landing Page of the GIS Application - 'Languages of India'

-The central feature on the landing page of the GIS Application is the District Map of India symbolized by the dominant mother tongue used in a particular district with a visual indicator (shade) indicating the percentage of population who use that mother tongue.
+The central feature of the landing page is a district-level map of India, symbolized by the dominant mother tongue spoken in each district.
+The shade intensity indicates the percentage of the population using that language as their mother tongue.

 Bengali language's prevalence in East & North-East India - Esri ArcGIS

-Figure 2: Bengali language's prevalence in East & North-East India
+Figure 2: Bengali language prevalence in East & North-East India

 Clicking on a District feature (Hyderabad in this case) opens a Pop-up window which depicts text information on the Population Mother Tongue composition.